Reuben-Davison/Reuben-Davison/README.md

 - 🌱 I’m currently learning **Python and Django**

-- 🎉 I am a recent graduate from [Turing School of SOftware and Design](https://terminal.turing.edu/alumni/1292-reuben-davison)
+- 🎉 I am a recent graduate from [Turing School of Software and Design](https://terminal.turing.edu/alumni/1292-reuben-davison)

 - 💬 Ask me about **Ruby on Rails**